zhengxu001/ielts/work-or-study.md

 1. What work do you do?\/Why did you choose to do that type of work?

-  * One of the most important reason is that I can earn much money as a Software engineer, so that I can share the economic burden of my parent's.
+  * One of the most important reason is that I can get well paid as a Software engineer, so that I can share the economic burden of my parent's.
 And also I can learn much newset technolege during the work.
 So it's a fantastic job

 2. Do you miss being a student?

   * Of cause.
 I really do miss being a student.
 The reason I feel like that way is because as a worker, I go to work every day and try to make a very good impression to my boss, and deal with a good relationship with my collegues, my bosses and customers.
 But as a students, I need not to care about all these things.
-I can go to libery to read the books and develop some intersting webs.
+I can go to libery to read the books and do what I want to do.

 3. Do you like your job?\/Is it very interesting?